authorNari/chip/README.md

 ### Run

-If a web page has a pre tag that first line is included `chip',
+If a web page has a pre tag that first line is included `#chip`,

     #chip